YinggggJ/ABLNCPP/README.md

 The dataset of ABLNCPP is displayed in the data folder.

 high-confidence.fa includes the transcripts in the high-confident subset of LNCipedia 5.
-SPENCER.fa and LNCipedia5.fa are positive and negative samples of ABLNCPP, respectively.
+SPENCER.fa and LNCipedia5.fa contain original sequences in two databases. pos_seq.fa and neg_seq.fa are positive and negative samples of ABLNCPP, respectively.

 >high-confidence.fa
 >
 >SPENCER.fa
 >
 >LNCipedia5.fa
+>
+>pos_seq.fa
+>
+>neg_seq.fa

 ## Usage